djdt/pewpew/docs/tutorials/drift.rst

     (`Show drift trim controls.`) to remove the sample area.

 2. Select the degree of fit.
-    The red line in the drift preview shows the fitted polynomial.
+    The second line in the drift preview shows the fitted polynomial.
     A degree of 0 will use the raw data.

 3. Select normalisation method.